 Security, Engineering, Research

-Prior to joining Databricks I specialized in abuse and security while working at ICSI and EECS @ UC Berkeley as a research scientist.
+Before joining Databricks I specialized in abuse and security.
+I worked at ICSI and EECS @ UC Berkeley as a research scientist.
 My research was part of the overall effort called CESR: Center for Evidence-based Security Research (UCB EECS, ICSI, UCSD, and NYU) and funded by the NSF.

-My specialties include: computer security, malware analysis, abuse, account fraud and compromise, spam, measurement and analysis with big data, web security, networks, operating systems.
+My specialties include: computer security, malware analysis, abuse, account fraud and compromise, spam, web security, networking, operating systems.

 Engineering at Databricks